-It has also made sure that it’s workforce from the players to the groundskeeper are trained in the most environmentally conscious practices to reduce and recycle waste to further improve its sustainability.
+They have also made sure that their workforce from the players to the groundskeeper are trained in the most environmentally conscious practices to reduce and recycle waste to further improve its sustainability.

 In 2018 Ajax’s stadium the Johan Cryuff arena became Europe’s biggest commercial energy storage site.